JulieMontoya/BCP_design/version_6/README.md

 11    | 6-7  | Legend angle                 | New
 11    | 0-3  | Legend size                  | New

-If byte 11 is &00, then the legend position and angle from the footprint definition will be used.
+When a footprint's definition is unpacked by the code at `real_select_fp`, the value at (plb)+11 is examined.
+If that byte is &00, then the legend position and angle from the footprint definition will be used; otherwise, the legend position and angle will be taken from (plb)+8 to (plb)+10.

+(Care will need to be taken if a footprint is ever selected directly as opposed to from within the normal course of selecting a part, e.g. in some sort of footprint viewer.)

-This will ultimately require a new utility to convert an existing design database file in the "old" format to the "new" format.
+A new utility will ultimately be required to convert an existing design database file in the "old" format to the "new" format.
+The parts list section of a design with more than 20 parts will exceed a single page, and need to have space inserted and the pointers to subsequent sections (which are stored in a trailer record at the end of the parts list) adjusted to suit.

 # WL2DES

-A new version of the program `WL2DES` is included here, modified to produce a database file with 12-byte records, along with a suitable `D.FTPRNT` master footprint file.
+The version of the program `WL2DES` included here is modified to produce a database file with 12-byte records, along with a suitable `D.FTPRNT` master footprint file.
+The new positions are initialised with all zeros to ensure that the default legend positions will be used when the design is loaded into the editor.

 # NOTES

 ## OTHER CHANGES

 The structure of the BeebAsm source files has changed to accommodate the possibility of standard and sideways builds.
+In particular, the actual source files are kept as "pure" as possible, with no `ORG` or `SAVE` commands; these instructions are taken care of in a wrapper file from which the source files are included.  (`ALIGN` is permissible; any future script generating a BBC BASIC program for target-side assembly can handle this itself.)
+This wrapper then generates the object files and corresponding variable dump files; one with starting, ending and execution addresses for internal use when generating the disc image, and another with labels to be exported as BASIC variables.
+When creating the disc image, these object files are included along with the variable dump, the BASIC program and some other files.
+This obviates the need for a pre-existing input disc image.

 ## PLANNED CHANGES